1Forge/php-forex-quotes/README.md

 # php-forex-quotes

-ForexQuotes is a PHP Library for fetching realtime forex quotes
+php-forex-quotes is a PHP Library for fetching realtime forex quotes

 # Table of Contents